Interstate 476: Pennsylvania Turnpike Northeast Extension

 On May 29, 2011, the bridge on the Northeast Extension over US 6 and US 11 was renamed the John E. Fitzgerald Memorial Bridge.
-He helped build the structure, and was a 13 year long member of the PTC.
+He helped build the structure, and was a 13-year-long member of the PTC.

 On December 22, 2008, work began on a replacement of the Bridge carrying the Northeast Extension over the Pocono Creek.
-Two new bridges with shoulders were built, and the old structures, a girder bridge and deck truss bridge, were demolished.
+Two new bridges with shoulders were built, and the old structures, a girder bridge and a deck truss bridge, were demolished.
 This $101.6 million project was completed on November 4, 2011.